rambihari/React-Redux-Source-Code/README.md

 **In order to change the configuration to the dev enviornment which will enable Eslint and hot reloading capabilites**
 * **Navigate to tools directory and open build.js**
    * change the process.env.NODE_ENV = 'dev' variable which is configured to process.env.NODE_ENV = 'prod' <br/>

+# Devtools
+   * Eslint is used for Javascript Source linting
+   * Webppack is used for taskrunning and bundling

 **Save File and navigate to the root directory and run command npm start to initiate the dev enviornment**

 # Languages & tools
   * **JavaScript** <br/>
     * React is used for UI.
-    * Redux is used to track application state
+    * Redux is used to track application state and control application flow
-    * React-Router is used to navigate in between components
+    * React-Router is used to navigate in between diffrent routes
-    * Eslint is used to prevent JavaScript error.
-    * Webppack to allow us to write our client-side scripts with es6 syntax
-    * Express is used for hosting the application
   * **CSS** <br/>
     * Bootstrap is used for styling components